DenverCoder1/github-readme-youtube-cards/README.md

 | Output     | Description                                                      |
 | ---------- | ---------------------------------------------------------------- |
 | `markdown` | The generated markdown section used for updating the README file |

+See [Using the Markdown as an Action Output](https://github.com/DenverCoder1/github-readme-youtube-cards/wiki/Using-the-Markdown-as-an-Action-Output) for more information.

 ## Contributing